randyrossi/vicii-kawari/vicii.srcs/sources_1/new/README.md

    our modified VICE-3.4 code to shadow it's vic.
 See vicii-vice-3.4 repo.

-   ./obj_dir/Vtop -z
+   ./obj_dir/Vtop -z -v

    Then run the modified VICE code to act as the sender.

-It will single step the evaluations of the fpga design and set the address, data, BA lines etc and 'shadow' VICE's vic.
-Stepping can be at the half dot clock period resolution.
+   Capture can be started by poking $d3ff to set capture flags.

+   POKE 54271,1 - Set bit 1 enables FPGA sync
+   POKE 54271,3 - Set bit 2 disables FPGA sync (auto clears bit 1)

+   When sync is enabled, VICE will single step the fpga design 16 half cycles after every CPU cycle.
+If a write or read to/from a VIC register happens, this also sets address, data, ba, ce, rw lines appropriately so the fpga eval can operate on those values.

+   You can keep VICE running and start/stop multiple captures.
+You have to end the fpga sync in a fairly short time or else you will generate too much data to view at once in pulseview.
+It also takes a really long time to sync one whole frame as the fpga is evaluated every half dot clock cycle.